nikodemus/foolang/docs/syntax.md

 "\{" -- open brace
 ```

-There are currently no character objects: the elements of a multicharacter
+Elements of a string are characters, but there is currently no distinct character
-string are single character strings.
+syntax.

 ## Messages